valkyron/devi777/README.md

 Exploring Voice and Facial recognition these days.  -->

-Currently pursuing B.Tech in CSE, I'm devoted towards Machine Learning and Computer Vision.
+Currently pursuing M.Tech in CSE, I'm devoted towards Machine Learning and Computer Vision.
 My work mostly revolves around ML/Data Sciences.

 Have a keen interest in AI and its applications.